finn-no/tech.finn.no/_posts/2015-03-10-eric-evans-in-the-house.md

 Our key findings on bounded contexts:

-* Bounded contexts represents a higher order logical representation of a solution
+* Bounded contexts represent a higher order logical representation of a solution
-* They may span several of FINNs current "microservices"
+* They may span several of FINN's current "microservices"
 * They are useful for understanding the high level architecture, and how teams and solutions depend on each other

 > The context map is a tool for discussions, and the boundaries and relationships are subjective.